 All companies conducting business in Europe must comply with the consent requirements of the GDPR.
 Under the GDPR, consent of the data subject means: any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

 Silence, pre-ticked boxes or inactivity do not constitute consent under the GDPR, and when the processing of personal data has multiple purposes, consent must be given for all purposes.
-In addition, the GDPR considers many of the recommendations of the previous EU Directive, including:
+In addition, the GDPR in Canada considers many of the recommendations of the previous EU Directive, including:

 - the right to withdraw consent at any time; and

 - special protections for individuals under 16 years of age.

 In addition to the requirement to delete personal data when a person revokes their consent, the GDPR in Canada provides individuals an explicit right to erasure.
 In general, this means that a data subject has the right to have their personal information erased without undue delay in certain circumstances.
 These circumstances include: